Is sugar bad for me or not?

 What's the go with honey?

 Let's not be cheeky… Honey is still a sugar, although, it’s a sure-fire better option to refined sugar and artificial sweeteners.
-At Cadence Health, the memo is always to eat as close to nature as possible, and honey is just about as natural as it gets!
+At Well College Global, the memo is always to eat as close to nature as possible, and honey is just about as natural as it gets!
 Unlike other sweeteners, pure honey undergoes little to no processing.
 Honey comes in distinct floral varieties, which you should choose when shopping!
 Not a supermarket blend.
 Think Yellow Box, Acacia and Manuka for example.
 Floral honeys in particular, have a lower glycaemic index than table sugar, have anti-microbial properties (Manuka is great for healing wounds and fighting illness), and are rich in antioxidants such as flavonoids that help our bodies combat inflammation.

 50 shades of sshhhugar…